-The rest of the paper is organized as follows.
-Section 2 gives a brief introduction to the model coupling the phase field and the Navier-Stokes equations.
+The rest of the paper is organized as follows: the next section gives a brief introduction to the model coupling the phase field and the Navier-Stokes equations.
 Section 3 discusses our proposed numerical procedure, and in Section 4 the method is validated through numerical examples, and the results of our numerical experiments are presented and discussed.
-This is followed by some concluding remarks and an Appendix A.
+This is followed by some concluding remarks and an appendix.